muhdakmaru/Oyen-Coding-Assessment-FINAL/README.md

 2. `env`: Virtual environment for the Python backend.
 3. `frontend`: Contains the React project named `auth-app`.

+## Default Login Credentials
+Username : akmaru
+Password : abc123

+You can add register more users inside the fastAPI application

 ## Getting Started

 Follow the steps below to set up and run the project locally.